 Create new tasks for relatively large stories

 Some user stories you add to the map in the previous phase could contain more than one actionable task associated with them.
-Breaking down such stories into separated tasks under the same activity allows you to identify and prioritize them according to their true significance to the user.
+Breaking down such stories into separate tasks under the same activity allows you to identify and prioritize them according to their true significance to the user.

 Rank the stories based on their priority